-A. Sobey is with the School of Computer and Information Science, University of South Australia (e-mail: anthony.sobey@unisa.edu.au).
+Muzaffar Hamzah and Anthony Sobey are with Strategic Information Management Laboratory (SIM Lab), School of Computer and Information Science, University of South Australia, South Australia, Australia (email: muzaffar.hamzah@mymail.unisa.edu.au, anthony.sobey@unisa.edu.au).

 As almost all kinds of business activities have some associated documents therefore the document workflows is also important to ensure the right person will do the right task at the right time.
 Essentially, the document workflow will start from the human as the primary performer and the system that coordinate the workflow as the secondary performer [9].
 When one of the managers in a specified business process finishes filling in a form in the system, then the document will flow to the appropriate managers associated to the next task until the document is published at the end of the process.
 To keep the document traceable due to changes made by different managers within the workflow, versioning will be integrated into the systems.
 The workflow also incorporates storage for document retrieval around the management team.
 To ensure the right information is incorporated into the document, it is important to be able to access information associated with the manager's role within the workflow.
 In realising this requirement, business metadata is one technique available to assists discovery of the data required by a manager when acting in a particular role.